Introduction

 functions to converge?
 The familiar Euclidean intuition breaks down, and we need a more general framework.

-This chapter introduces that framework: metric spaces and the notion of completeness.
+This page introduces that framework: metric spaces and the notion of completeness.

 These concepts formalize exactly when iterative algorithms converge to valid solutions.
 Rather than learning new